gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Infrastructure Networks Proxies page is where Proxy configurations are stored, which are available for use by the provisioning engines.
     - This permission is recommended for those responsible for configuring proxies to be used when provisioning.
     -
+  * - Infrastructure: Network Router DHCP Pool
+    - None, Read, Full
+    - Determines access to the DHCP tab on the detail page for a Router associated with certain network integrations (Example: Infrastructure > Network > Integrations > Routers tab > selected router > DHCP tab)
+    - The DHCP tab is where DHCP pools are viewed, created and managed
+    - This permission is recommended for those responsible for DHCP pool management -
+  * - Infrastructure: Network Router Firewalls
+  * - Infrastructure: Network Router Interfaces
+  * - Infrastructure: Network Router NAT
+  * - Infrastructure: Network Router Redistribution
+  * - Infrastructure: Network Router Routes
   * - Infrastructure: Network Routers
     - None, Read, Group, Full
     - Determines access to the Routers tab on the Infrastructure > Networks page.
 The "Group" permission setting allows access to objects shared to Groups associated with the user.